temporalio/documentation/docs/php/queries.md

 You can also issue a query from code using the `QueryWorkflow()` API on a Temporal client object.

-Use WorkflowStub to query workflow instances from your client code (can be applied to running workflows as well):
+Use `WorkflowStub` to query Workflow instances from your client code (can be applied to running workflows as well):

 ```php
 $workflow = $workflowClient->newWorkflowStub(